 One fascinating finding Buss presents is that follow-up studies on couples who entered therapy to deal with one partner’s “pathological” jealousy uncovered clear instances of hidden infidelity in an overwhelming percentage of the cases (and clear instances of crippling amounts of internal insecurity in the rest).
 In each case, the jealousy was pointing to a truly endangering situation of external or internal insecurity and acting exactly as it should have – to alert its owner to serious threats to intimacy, mate retention, and social well-being.

 Remember that all emotions are true – even when they’re unpleasant or filled with seemingly hazardous intensities.
 All emotions are true, but they’re not always right.
 When you know how to work with your emotions empathically, you’ll know which is which.

-When jealousy arises in its mood state, it does so for a valid reason.
+When jealousy arises, it does so for valid reasons.
 Your task is to acknowledge and welcome it rather than pretending that you don’t require security in your most important relationships.
-Jealousy is actually an intrinsic part of love and loving relationships.
+Jealousy is an intrinsic part of love and loving relationships.

 The key to working with your jealousy is to identify when the risks you perceive come from a betrayal by your mate, and when they come from your own sense of unworthiness or insecurity in the relationship.
 Just as it is with every other emotion, there is no real alternative to channeling jealousy; the only way out is through.

 Envy is similar to jealousy in that it contains a mixture of boundary-restoring anger and intuitive fear.
 The difference between these two emotions is that envy helps you identify risks to your position and your security in your social group, rather than in your most intimate relationships.
 Envy alerts you to betrayals and threats to your well-being, but it does so in connection to the fair and secure distribution of resources and recognition, rather than to threats to your reproductive survival or your security as a mate.